Barcelona Beach Festival

-Barcelona Beach Festival is an electronic music festival held annually in Platja del Fòrum, Barcelona.
+Barcelona Beach Festival is an electronic music festival that was held annually in Platja del Fòrum, Barcelona.
 It is organized by Live Nation and it is estimated that more than 70,000 people attend annually.
 It is one of the biggest music festivals in Spain.
 Recent performers include David Guetta, Armin van Buuren, DJ Snake and Dimitri Vegas & Like Mike.

+In 2024, it was announced that the festival would move to Madrid.